Gui-Sitton/Gui-Sitton/README.md

 - 🔭 I’m currently working on **Neural Network**

-- 🌱 I’m currently learning **Neural Network, how to build a project for a market that recognizes age of people in photos**
+- 🌱 I’m currently **building a Machine Learning model for stanford in a kaggle competition**

 - 👨‍💻 All of my projects are available at [https://github.com/Gui-Sitton?tab=repositories](https://github.com/Gui-Sitton?tab=repositories)

-- 💬 Ask me about **Python, Data Analysis, Machine Learning, SQL, Gradient Boosting**
+- 💬 Ask me about **Python, Data Analysis, Machine Learning, SQL, Gradient Boosting, Neural Network**

 - 📫 How to reach me **gsittonc@gmail.com**